Dansoftowner/Boomega/USER_GUIDE.md

 ![Opening database from the file chooser](img/userguide/open_existing_database/file-chooser.png)

-If you open a database from the `database view` (by `File > Open`) and the database is not protected by username & password , a `quick login dialog` will show up:
+If you open a database from the `database view` (by `File > Open`), and the database is protected by username & password , a `quick login dialog` will show up:

 ![Quick login dialog](img/userguide/open_existing_database/quick-login.png)